johnnovak/RML-Amiga/docs/docs/manual/getting-started.md

 To use a real joystick, press the fire button on your joystick after starting the game.
-This will "plug" the joystick into either port 1 or port 2 of your "virtual Amiga", depending on which fire button you pressed.
+This will "plug" the joystick into either port 1 or port 2 of your "virtual Amiga", depending on which fire button you press.
 Most games look for the joystick in port 2, so you might need to use the ++end+j++ **Swap joysticks** hotkey if the joystick doesn't work.